robotnoises/goodrating/README.md

 It's all about context.
 E.g. a team can have a 0.950 winning percentage, but that number doesn't account for the quality of teams they played in achieving that number.
 A high winning percentge could be an indicator of greatness, but it could also be an indicator of their opponents' collective weakness.

-> Ok, what are you going to so about it then?
+> Ok, what are you going to do about it then?

 Glad you asked!